West Nile Virus

 Mosquitoes become infected with West Nile virus when they feed on infected birds that carry the virus in their blood.
 Mosquitoes' salivary glands become infected and those infected mosquitoes can then transmit the virus to humans and other animals while biting them to take blood.
 During blood feeding, the mosquito injects the virus into the animal or human, where it multiplies and may cause illness.

 Because birds are a key link in the transmission of the disease, individuals are encouraged to report dead ravens, crows and blue jays in Michigan.
-If these dead birds are found on the UM campus, contact UM Plant Services at 734-647-2059 for pick up and reporting.
-In Michigan, you can report a dead bird via the Michigan website on West Nile virus or via your local health department (see Washtenaw County website for further information).
+If these dead birds are found on the U-M campus, contact U-M Plant Services at 734-647-2059 for pick up and reporting.
+In Michigan, you can report a dead bird via the form on the Michigan Department of Natural Resources website.

 Most people infected with the West Nile virus have no symptoms of illness.

-If you have symptoms of encephalitis, call or visit your clinician as soon as possible for assessment.
-For more information about using UHS, see Schedule an Appointment.
+If you have symptoms of severe illness, call or visit a health care provider as soon as possible for assessment.
+For information about using UHS, see Nurse Advice by Phone or How to Get Health Care.

-Prevention: There is no human vaccine for West Nile encephalitis, but you can reduce the risk of infection in the following ways:
+There is no human vaccine for West Nile infection, but you can reduce the risk of infection in the following ways:

 - Avoid situations where you will be exposed to mosquitoes.